michaeljoyce217/Galvanize_DSI_Capstone_Project/readme.md

 Various feature engineering methods were applied to the data and each variation was tested as outline below.
 These involved various divisions of the neighborhoods and breaking the day into segments.

-Neighborhoods:
+Two different day segmentations were considered in each model:
+* 1200am-759am, 800am-359pm, 4pm-1159pm
+* 1200am-1159am, 1200pm-1159pm

+Neighborhoods were divided in two different ways due to differing crime rates and all models were trained on each subgroup individually:

 * Division into low crime rate, medium crime rate, and high crime rate subgroups.
-* Division into a subgroup containing only the  Central Business District and  anothe subgroup containing all other neighborhoods.
+* Division into a subgroup containing only the  Central Business District and  another subgroup containing all other neighborhoods.

 Day segments:
 * 1200am-759am, 800am-359pm, 4pm-1159pm